 One way to do customer segmentation is depending on the behavior and the actions of people on your website.

 You show different ads to different customer segments.
 For example, say a person opened your ecommerce site, viewed a product, but didn’t make a purchase.
 Then, for people like this, instead of advertising how great your product repository is, you can promote the particular item they viewed.

 Here are 8 types of customer segmentation you can do that will allow you to understand your customers better and create more personalised email campaigns.
 Although some of them can work well on their own, you can combine different types of data and make even better campaigns.

 Dividing up your contact list based on where your customers or leads are located geographically is very useful in many ways.

-If you are a local business, it would be helpful if you knew where your customer base lives so that you can send specialised offers to those who can walk in to your store.
+If you are a local business, it would let you know where your customer base lives so that you can send specialized offers to those who can walk into your store.